|

 In October of 1964, unit departed Fort Benning for Vietnam and began operations in late 1964

-acquired 4 x CV-7As DeHavilland Buffalo in 1965 as a test project
+Acquired 4 x CV-7As DeHavilland Buffalo in 1965 as a test project

 The Company's material assets were turned-over the USAF 459th TCS and was deactivated on January 1, 1967

-later Redesignated 92nd Aviation Company (AML) flying UH-1H Hueys
+Redesignated 92nd Aviation Company (AML) flying UH-1H Hueys

-Unit designation was changed to the 92nd Transportation Company (Mdm Hel) on December 16, 1979
+Redesignated 92nd Transportation Company (MDM HEL) December 16, 1979

-It is currently designated Company A, 5th Battalion, 159th Aviation Regiment
+Currently designated Company A, 5th Battalion, 159th Aviation Regiment

-Flew (or still flying) in Iraq
+Flew in Iraq

 93rd Transportation Company (Light Helicopter)